thecompletesoftech/inspireMobileApp/README.md

 **(Routes) filename: app_pages.dart** This file contains all the routes of all screens, when you create any screen you have to add that screen in routes to manage route flow.

+**(Project Manage) Branch name: brachreponame_trelloIDno** If in sigle trello board have multiple taske please create each seprate .

+**Mention Git Head** please metion git head in trello and branch name To-track branches by given task .